zmaril/OgreDocs/README.md

 ### both / <->

-Get both adjacent vertices of the vertex, the in and the out.
+Get any vertices that are connected to the given vertex.

 ``` clojure
 (q/query (g/find-by-id 4)